Addiction at Work

 Problematic drinking often begins during law school, but 44% of lawyers with alcoholism report drinking problematically for the first time during their first 15 years of practice.

-Lawyers in law firms abuse alcohol at the highest rate, and junior associates have the highest rate of problematic drinking behavior.
+Lawyers in law firms misuse alcohol at the highest rate, and junior associates have the highest rate of problematic drinking behavior.
 The statistics come from a 2014 joint study conducted by the American Bar Association and the Hazelden Betty Ford Foundation.

 Arts, Entertainment, and Recreation